 In late 2004, the Ministry of Education released guidelines for school boards that targeted the sale of chips and chocolate bars in elementary school vending machines.
 School boards were advised to restrict snacks to those that are nutritious, including fruit cups and some types of granola bars, crackers and cookies.
 Lower-fat milk, water and 100 per cent fruit juice were recommended as beverages, and the guidelines are part of a broader health framework.

-But beyond provincial or statewide policies, changing the dynamic of food in the class also comes down to a single school’s own initiative.
+But beyond provincial or statewide policies, changing the dynamic of food in the classroom also comes down to a single school’s own initiative.
 In the case of one Mississauga, Ontario school, the approach to reducing allergens in the junior kindergarten is steeped in nutritional advantage.

 St. Basil Elementary School implemented a fruits and veggies-only snack regime for its junior kindergarten pupils two years ago.
 This came about following discussions with a parent whose child had had an anaphylactic reaction.
 To make the classroom safe for that pupil, his teacher suggested this nutritious (if more limiting) solution.